-As a professional, he is a stablemate of Lomachenko and Sergey Kovalev.
-All three are managed by Egis Klimas.
+As a professional, he is a stablemate of Lomachenko, Usyk, and Sergey Kovalev.
+All are managed by Egis Klimas, who was voted the Boxing Writers Association of America’s “2016 Manager of the Year.”

-In his last fight on July 23 in Las Vegas, he won by sixth-round TKO against Tommy Karpency.
+In his last fight on April 8 in Oxon Hill, Maryland, he won by third-round TKO against former Cuban amateur standout Yuniesky Gonzalez.

-Oleksandr said, “I live in Oxnard, California, now and train at Robert Garcia Boxing Academy here.
-Robert trains me with Marcos Contreras.
+Oleksandr said, “I live in Oxnard, California, now and train at World Boxing Gymnasium.
+Marcos Contreras trains me.

 “Lomachenko is my good friend.
 We were together on amateur team.
 I met him first, like, maybe 2004.
 I start to be a friend since maybe only 2009 – when I start to be member of Olympic team, we start to be friends.
 We were on team together until Olympic Games, 2012, and then we were together one season of World Series of Boxing until 2013.
 After the series, we both signed with Top Rank.